 ESG Sustainability Reporting

-- Environmental, Social, Governance -
+– Environmental, Social, and Governance –

-Environment, people, society
+The environment, people, society

-Report on the sustainability of your business
+Report on your company's sustainability

 Policy

-ESG reporting in practice
+ESG Reporting in Practice

-The financial statements must report on accountability
+The financial statements must include a report on corporate responsibility

-NFRD (Non-Financial Report Directive) in Finland:
+The NFRD (Non-Financial Reporting Directive) in Finland:

 Sustainability Reporting Directive).

-, excluding micro-corporations
+, excluding micro-sized companies

-o All listed companies (excluding micro companies)
+o All publicly traded companies (excluding micro-companies)

 o Average number of employees is 250

-o Net turnover is 40 million euros
+o Net revenue is 40 million euros

 o Balance sheet total is 20 million euros